voxpupuli/metadata-json-lint/README.md

 ### Rake task

+If you are already using the puppet_spec_helper, you get metadata-json-lint checking for free using the 'validate' task.

 You can also integrate `metadata.json` lint in you tests, using the rake tast.
 You can add `require 'metadata-json-lint/rake_task'` to your Rakefile and then run